gast04/gast04.github.io/_posts/2019-10-28-Predicting-weak-RNGs.md

 YOUR CHOICE:
 ```

-We decide to figth the dragon.
+We decide to fight the dragon.
 ```
 YOU ATTACK THE BEIGE DRAGON.